 Unlike many other states, regulations in Rhode Island say a person needs to have been diagnosed with dementia to move into memory care.
 Unfortunately, Alzheimer’s and related diseases are difficult to diagnose; the process usually requires expensive tests including PET brain scans.
 For this reason, it is possible to move in without a literal diagnosis if a person exhibits all the signs of dementia.
 The residence may be able to help with diagnosing, as well, during the assessment process without those additional costs that would come with the tests.

-And while it might be possible for someone to move into memory care in Rhode Island on short notice, this is not a good idea.
+While it might be possible for someone to move into memory care in Rhode Island on short notice, this is not a good idea.
 Finding the right home takes months of investigating residences and asking questions of staff and others who live there.
 Ideally, you would begin searching for memory care before a move becomes necessary.
 The sooner you begin investigating options, the more input the person with dementia can have on the decision.

 A Department of Health-certified administrator must be hired to be responsible for operations and safety at all times.
-There are no staff-to-resident ratios except to say that there must always be enough employees to meet the needs of every resident, and an employee with CPR training must be on-site at all times.
+There are no staff-to-resident ratios, there must always be enough employees to meet the needs of every resident, and an employee with CPR training must be on-site at all times.
 All staff who have contact with residents must have a background check, and a registered nurse must visit the assisted living home at least once every 30 days, to make a review of the residence.
 Staff working with residents with dementia must have at least 12 hours of dementia-specific training annually.

 – Fire prevention